-We are all playing our part social distancing to fight the spread of Coronavirus but with the whole fam at home, how do you best organise your space and time so that kids can do home based learning while parents work from home?
+We are all playing our part social distancing to fight the spread of Coronavirus but how do you best organise your space and time so that kids can do home based learning while parents work from home?
 Our regular contributor, professional organiser and time management coach Nathalie Ricaud from Get Organised and Beyond, tells us how to best get organised for both kids and adults.

 1. Define workspace and HBL space

 So you don’t have a home office?
 Don’t panic.
 Choose a quiet corner of your home where you can work undistracted.
 Once you’ve selected the best space for kids and adults, keep to the same arrangement if it works.

 For kids: Make sure your child has a good chair and table space for school work – this is especially important if they are practising hand writing or using a computer so that their posture is correct.
 Get kids involved in arranging their workspace with what they will need.

 For parents: If you have young kids who need help with HBL and there is no one else at home to help them, you have two choices: work alongside your kids (be warned this can be frustrating if your child needs constant help) or see if you can adjust your working hours to accommodate your kids in the morning and for example do your work in the afternoon and evening.
 Which brings us to our next point…

 Make a schedule for everyone in the family.
 For little kids you can draw pictures of the schedule while older kids can read a list.
 Schedule everything in: work, kids activities, online classes, chores, meal times, exercise, social interaction, entertainment etc. This will allow you to focus on each task without procrastinating or wasting time deciding what to do at any given time.